ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    Further detailed checks to perform are defined separately for each operation at the Group Manager, when specified in {{interactions}}.

    In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
-This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the Content-Format MUST be set to application/ace+cbor.
+This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of RFC9200}}, in which case the Content-Format MUST be set to application/ace+cbor.

    If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the Group Manager MUST reply with a 4.00 (Bad Request) error response.